 3. University of Granada

-The undergraduate degree is a four-year program that includes core subjects in health and nursing sciences, cross-curricular training, elective subjects, and internships.
+The undergraduate degree is a four-year, 240-ECTS program taught in Spanish.
+It includes five modules: health sciences, nursing sciences, cross-curricular training, elective subjects, and internships and dissertation.
 Graduates are employed primarily in health care in both the public and private sectors.
-They could also join NGOs, or take up research, teaching, or management positions.
+They may also join NGOs or pursue research, teaching, management, or consultancy roles.

 The university also offers a Master’s Degree in Critical Care in Urgencies and Emergencies in Nursing.
-It is for graduates who have studied nursing at the undergraduate level and want to work with people suffering from critical health problems.
+It is designed for nurses who want advanced training in urgent, emergency, and critical care.

 4. University of Valencia